tc39/proposal-array-from-async/README.md

 AsyncIterator(asyncIterable).map(mapfn).toArray()
 ```

+Iterator.toArray overlaps with Array.from, and AsyncIterator.toArray overlaps
-toArray overlaps with both Array.from and Array.fromAsync.
-This is okay.
-They
+with Array.fromAsync.
+This is okay: they all can coexist.
-can coexist.
-If we have to choose between having toArray and having fromAsync,
-then we should choose fromAsync.
-We already have Array.from.
-We should match
-the existing language precedent.

 A [co-champion of iterable-helpers agrees][tc39/proposal-iterator-helpers#156]
 that we should have both or that we should prefer Array.fromAsync: “I